Informational widgets

 Available RAMβ

-Total Application RAM: This value indicates the total amount of RAM allocated to your OsmAnd application.
-This includes used and available memory.
+Total Application RAM.
+Indicates the total memory allocated to OsmAnd, including both used and available memory.

 By tapping | No changes |